tingwei758/COVID_19_Prediction_SIR_and_Tweets/README.md

 COVID-19 data are found from [www.canada.ca](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html).
 This data set includes all informations to generate the SIR curve.

 Tweets are downloaded from [kaggle](https://www.kaggle.com/smid80/coronavirus-covid19-tweets).
-This data set contains all Tweets that are tagged as COVID19 (or synonyms of it), including non English ones.
+This data set contains all Tweets that are tagged as COVID19 (or its synonyms), including non English ones.
 Hence, preprocessing is needed.
 Because this data set is very large (~40M records), we use Spark to process in a distributed environment.

 ## Result